 On the TRON network, transaction fees are paid with bandwidth and energy.
 Your wallet can obtain these resources in two ways.

-However, if you don't have enough bandwidth or energy, your wallet will use TRX to pay the fees instead.
-This, in return, will give you the bandwidth or energy you need for the transaction.
+Pay with TRX: If you don't have enough bandwidth or energy, your wallet will use TRX to cover the transaction fees instead.
+The TRX used covers the bandwidth or energy you need for the transaction.

 See the sections below for more information about bandwidth, energy, freezing, and how to pay TRON transaction fees.